jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 ```
 ## What to do further to learn more?
 - Which event IDs would your look at to figure out egress?
-- What attributes you can get out of the above events that are not present in 5156 or Sysmon NetworkConnect?
+- What attributes from the ETW network events that are not present in 5156 or Sysmon NetworkConnect?
 - What kind of analysis can we do, beyond simplistic "known bad" matching?

 ## What's Next?